Grislow/KnowledgeBase/resources/glossary.md

 ## Refactor
 Changing existing code so that it works better without changing how its used.

+## Reflection
+Examining and modifying a program at runtime.

+__Example__: Changing a function definition during execution.

 ## Regular Expression
 A sequence of symbols expressing a pattern to be searched for in text.